MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

     alpn-id = 1*255OCTET

 The presentation `value` SHALL be a comma-separated list ({{value-list}}) of one or more `alpn-id`s.
-So long as there are no registered protocol identifiers containing "," or "\\", zone file implementations MAY disallow these characters instead of implementing the `value-list` escaping procedure.
+Zone file implementations MAY disallow the "," and "\\" characters instead of implementing the `value-list` escaping procedure, relying on the opaque key format (e.g. `key1=\002h2`) in the event that these characters are needed.

 The wire format value for "alpn" consists of at least one `alpn-id` prefixed by its length as a single octet, and these length-value